EternityForest/WBTV/README.md

 ##Arduino Library

-An Arduino library which should work with any Arduino clone or compatible board also has been provied, supporting multiple interfaces on one board, wired-OR and full duplex links, and automatic handling of TIME messages.
+An Arduino library which should work with any Arduino clone or compatible board also has been provied, supporting multiple interfaces on one board, wired-OR and full duplex links, random number generation, and automatic handling of TIME messages.

+The decision to include random numbers was based on tight integration with WBTV so as to gather entropy from network traffic, and because WBTV requires random numbers for network timing and backoffs, and the avr-libc generator is several hundred bytes larger than the builtin RNG that WBTV has.
+User access is provided to the entropy pool to allow access to the gathered entropy and reduce the sketch size.

+TIME handling is included because sending a TIME message is a low level action requiring millisecond level timing for the best results.

 ###Electrical Connections